What are Clubs and societies?

 Essentially, a club or society is an opportunity to meet like-minded people or to try new activities.
 There are hundreds of different types of clubs and societies.
 They range from political, cultural, artistic, sport, media, faith... the list goes on.

 Clubs and societies often have a committee of members who look after all the business aspects too.
-You can have a chair or someone who is essentially in charge, treasurer, social secretary and loads more.
+You can have a chair or someone who is essentially in charge, treasurer, social secretary, marketing team and loads more.
 So another benefit of joining is that you'll be getting some work experience as well.

 But no matter what your passion or interest, we're sure there will be something for you to get involved in.
 And if there isn't, we'll tell you how to start it!